 In 10 days I’ll be flying to Madrid and then taking the train to Huelva where I will be a French teaching assistant for the next 8 months.
-This is a big first for me in many ways: my first time travelling by myself, first time living away from home, first time living anywhere other than Ottawa, my first time in Spain!
+This is a big first for me in many ways: my first time living away from home, first time living anywhere other than Ottawa, my first time in Spain!
 I couldn’t be more excited, but I have to admit to being a little terrified about the whole thing.
 I’ve been super lucky to have travelled a fair bit with my family and friends in the past, and I love travelling, but I get homesick fairly easily.
 That’s OK though, I know that’s just how I am, so I will suck it up and enjoy the whole experience (at least that’s the plan!).

-I’m really looking forward to living in Andalucía; the area just seems steeped in history and culture, and oh so beautiful!
+I’m really looking forward to living in Andalucía; the area just seems steeped in history and culture, and looks oh-so-beautiful.
 I can’t wait to explore the region.
 All the guidebooks and websites I’ve flipped through don’t really make Huelva sound like a super appealing place for a tourist, but I think I’m glad that I’m not living in a very touristy place — hopefully that means a more “authentic” experience?
-Except obviously I would like to visit all the touristy places; my list of things to see is long!
+Except obviously I would still like to visit all the touristy places; my list of things to see is already too long.

 Where I’ll be!